tothaval/YourStartUp_public_repo/README.md

-not relevant to keep for all variants or versions of this software 3. canvas pictures can be taken with F2 savemode, there will be a folder /bin/debug/files/pictures or /bin/release/files/pictures, there you can access the pictures
+not relevant to keep for all variants or versions of this software 3. canvas pictures can be taken with F2 savemode, there will be a folder /bin/debug/files/pictures or /bin/release/files/pictures, there you can access the pictures, there is an issue with the picture format, they are sometimes stretched after canvas resizing
 4.
 if you want do develop or bugfix, open the solution file(check if debug mode is debug), f.e. in project version YourStartUp_v_1_14_NET_4_6 it would be YourStartUp_v_1_14_NET_4_6/yourstartup.sln, in YSUI it would be YSUI/YSUI.sln